serokell/blog-posts/Alex and Happy Part 2/article.md

   deriving (Foldable, Show)
 ```

-A few words and an example about each production:
+A few words about each production, together with an example:

 * `EInt`: An integer. `42`.
 * `EVar`: A variable. `my_variable`.